5-Minute No-Cook Pizza Sauce (Easy, Fresh & Authentic Flavor)

 Storing

-Refrigerate for up to 5 days.
-Freeze in a jar, silicone tray, or zip-top bag for up to 3 months.
-Thaw in the fridge or at room temperature.
-This makes it perfect for quick weeknight pizzas.
+Store in an airtight container (I prefer glass jars) in the refrigerator for up to 5 days.
+For longer storage, freeze in a jar, silicone tray, or freezer-safe bag for up to 3 months.
+Thaw in the refrigerator overnight or at room temperature before using.

 Nutrition 411